pbugnion/pascalbugnion.net/src/note-content/trust.md

 Trust issues are hard to talk about, because trust is so associated with vulnerability.
 Having a mental model of trust and a vocabulary to talk about my problems trusting a colleague help engage with trust issues in a more constructive way.

-[^1]: Mayer, Roger C., James H. Davis, and F. David Schoorman.
-‘An Integrative Model of Organizational Trust’.
-The Academy of Management Review 20, no. 3 (July 1995): 709. https://doi.org/10.2307/258792.
-[^2]: Trust between two individuals.
-Trust between individuals and groups, such as between a team lead and the team as a whole, are more complicated